oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

   - Supplying a new image with new or changed model files.

-After the changes are in place, you can tell the operator to apply the changes and propagate them to a running domain by altering the Domain YAML file's `image` or `restartVersion` attribute.
+After the changes are in place, you can tell the operator to apply the changes and propagate them to a running domain using a rolling upgrade by altering the Domain YAML file's `image` or `restartVersion` attribute.

+Alternatively, for changes changes that only affect WebLogic configuration mbean attributes that are fully dynamic, you can tell the operator to attempt online updates that don't require a rolling upgrade.
+See [Dynamic updates of a running domain](#Updating-a-running-domain).

 #### Important notes